KaiNorberg/PatchworkOS/README.md

 ### Hiding Dentries

-For more complex use cases relaying on just mountpoints becomes exponentially complex as such the Virtual File System allows a filesystem to dynamically hide directories and files using the `revalidate()` dentry operation.
+For complex use cases, relying on just mountpoints becomes exponentially complex.
+As such, the Virtual File System allows a filesystem to dynamically hide directories and files using the `revalidate()` dentry operation.

-For example, in "procfs" this is used such that a process can see all the `/proc/[pid]/` files of processes in its namespace and in child namespaces but for processes in parent namespaces certain files will appear to not exist in the filesystem hierarchy.
+For example, in "procfs", a process can see all the `/proc/[pid]/` files of processes in its namespace and in child namespaces but for processes in parent namespaces certain files will appear to not exist in the filesystem hierarchy.
 The "netfs" filesystem works similarly making sure that only processes in the namespace that created a socket can see its directory.

 [Process Filesystem Documentation](https://kainorberg.github.io/PatchworkOS/html/d0/d71/group__kernel__fs__procfs.html)

 [Networking Filesystem Documentation](https://kainorberg.github.io/PatchworkOS/html/d4/db0/group__kernel__fs__netfs.html)

 ### Share and Claim

-To securely send file descriptors from one process to another, we introduce two new system calls `share()` and `claim()` also acting as a replacement for `SCM_RIGHTS` in UNIX domain sockets.
+To securely send file descriptors from one process to another, we introduce two new system calls `share()` and `claim()`.
+These act as a replacement for `SCM_RIGHTS` in UNIX domain sockets.

 The `share()` system call generates a one-time use key which remains valid for a limited time.
 Since the key generated by this system call is a string it can be sent to any other process using conventional IPC.